dusk-network/dusk-protocol/consensus/protocol/steps/proposal.md

 In the procedure, the node first extracts the *generator* $\mathcal{G}$ with [*ExtractGenerator*][eg].
 If the node is extracted as $\mathcal{G}$, it generates the candidate block $\mathsf{B}^c$ and broadcasts it.
 Otherwise, it waits the Proposal timeout $\tau_{Prop}$ to receive the candidate block from the network.
 If $\mathsf{B}^c$ is received, it outputs it, otherwise, it outputs $NIL$.

+We impose a minimum block time of 10 seconds.
+This is enforced by having nodes wait until at least 10 seconds have passed since the previous block.
+This is further verified in the Candidate header verification.

 **Parameters**
 - [SA Environment][env]
 - $R$: round number